-Hidden in the mountains, Mount Koya has become a top destination for both Japanese and foreign tourists in search of the tranquility of the secluded temple village.
+Hidden in the mountains, Mount Koya has become a top destination for both Japanese and foreign tourists in search of the tranquility in this secluded temple village.
 I know I have always dreamed of visiting Mount Koya.
-When I went to Japan the first time with my aunt I was living in Australia I missed out on Mount Koya because of a time restriction.
+When I went to Japan the first time with my aunt I was living in Australia, I missed out on Mount Koya because of time restriction.
 I wanted to go so bad, the misty mountain seemed like a place where real magic lived.
 But unfortunately it was not meant to be.

 Home to more than 100 temples, Mount Koya is known for its Shukubo (temple lodging) where you are invited to experience what it’s like to live a monk’s lifestyle, including attending morning prayer and eating traditional vegetarian monks’ cuisine.

-To me it was what I had been searching for since my first trip to Japan; tranquil temples hidden and blended between the village paths and trees, gardens with koi fish and calming designs.
-It’s like being transported back in time when you reach your temple’s doors.
+To me it was what I had been searching for since my first trip to Japan; tranquil temples hidden between the village paths and trees, gardens with koi fish and calming designs.
+It’s like being transported back in time when you reach the temple’s doors.

 The journey to Mount Koya can be a long one, especially if you’re like me and only plan the journey the night before.
 Thinking we could train from Nara to Koyasan directly, we were miserable to find that we had to train back to Osaka, take the Osaka Namba line, transfer to the Nankai Line and then transfer to the Koyasan-Line, then take the tram up the mountain where you then wait for a bus to take you to your temple’s stop.
 A six hour journey all together.
 Much longer day dragging around a suitcase than the 2 hour journey google had told us it would be.